pdbrown/triss/README.md

 ```

 ### Identify share parts
-Print details about shares of a split secret without actually combining them.
+Use `triss identify` to show details of shares of a split secret without
-Also verify the integrity of any share parts for which the MAC key is present.
+revealing the secret.
+Also verify the integrity of any share parts for which the
+MAC key is present.

 ```
 triss identify [-h] [-c {DATA,QRCODE}] [-s] [DIR ...]